Benefits Of Frankincense: 14 Reasons Why You Need This In Your Life

 Possible Side Effects

 Like everything on this earth, frankincense has its pros and cons.
 While research does not have many studies that support the claim that frankincense is unsafe, one literature review shows that frankincense along with other medicinal herbs may interact with blood thinners such as warfarin and may cause adverse effects (24).
-Even though frankincense is considered by most experts to be safe, it is advisable to consult a doctor before using frankincense.
+Apart from this, there is no known interaction of frankincense with other medications (25).

 It is time to understand the holistic wonders of frankincense and how it can promote our overall well-being.
 Watch the video for expert insights on the health benefits and versatile applications of this ancient treasure.